5 found dead in Minnesota home after report of mental crisis - NewsBreak

 DULUTH, Minn.
 (AP) — Authorities say five people were found dead inside a Duluth, Minnesota, home after police received a report of a male experiencing a mental health crisis.

-The dead included the male reported to be in crisis, and authorities said they aren’t seeking any suspects in the case.19-year-old in Mountain View charged with 1st-degree murder, arson
+The dead included the male reported to be in crisis, and authorities said they aren’t seeking any suspects in the case.

 Duluth Police Chief Mike Tusken says police got an initial request to check on someone in nearby Hermantown, which led them to the Duluth home where authorities found the bodies.